 Disney World—so much magic encapsulated into two small words.
 But for many parents hoping for a vacation, and for many millennials looking for a getaway with friends, these words also carry the hollow, yet heavy weight of an empty wallet.
-Don’t be discouraged, though; there are plenty of ways to cut costs here and there in your trip to the Magic Kingdom.
+Don’t be discouraged, though; there are plenty of ways to save on a Disney World vacation on your trip to the Magic Kingdom.

 Search for Special Offers